Sustainable Development Goals of the UN

 Since 2015, the 2030 Agenda for Sustainable Development has been the compass for development cooperation.
 However, the seventeen goals are not only the decisive guideline for the international community, but also for each country itself.
 The SDGs apply universally, equally to all, and encompass the three dimensions of sustainability – social, environmental and economic.

-In addition, there are major and minor conflicts such as in Niger, Yemen, South Sudan, but also in Congo, Cambodia or Venezuela.
-"We are currently experiencing the highest number of conflicts since the end of the Second World War," Guterres said.
+There are various reasons for the failure to achieve the goals so far: Crises of all kinds keep the world on tenterhooks, from the Middle East to Ukraine.
+In addition, there are minor and major conflicts such as in Yemen, Sudan, Congo, but also in Niger, Cambodia, or Venezuela.
+"We are experiencing the highest number of conflicts since the end of the Second World War," complains Guterres.
 A quarter of humanity lives in conflict-affected areas.
-All this, together with a debt crisis and widely tottering democracies, has prevented the SDGs from being achieved in their first half.
+All this, combined with a debt crisis, widely faltering democracies and, most recently, drastically shrinking financial resources, makes achieving the SDGs significantly more difficult.

 KfW is committed to the SDGs